e-Gift Card Theft Schemes: Why They Should Concern CISOs

 Sent to the recipient’s email inbox, e-gift cards are convenient, easy to redeem, and aren’t subject to this year’s supply chain and mail delivery slowdowns.
 Another benefit is that the amount gifted is safe from fraudsters.
 Or is it?

-A recent post by Krebs on Security revealed that gift card gangs are extracting cash from 100,000 inboxes each day.
 According to a trusted resource in the security industry, with the help of bots, cybercriminals are using stolen consumer credentials found on the dark web to launch tens of millions of automated distributed attacks each day.
 Once the legitimacy of a target account is confirmed, hackers move quickly to scam victims of their online gift card balances as well as hotel and airline rewards data – basically anything of value in their inbox.

-Why CISOs should be concerned
+Gift card theft schemes: Why CISOs should be concerned

 Corporate executives have personal email accounts that sometimes become intertwined with their business account or with business persons.
-We all know that personal email accounts are usually not secured with dual factor authentication making them a target for credential stuffing attacks.
+We all know that personal email accounts are usually not secured with dual-factor authentication making them a target for credential stuffing attacks.
 Furthermore, these email accounts lie beyond the realm of that which the company can or should directly protect.

 But what’s genuinely revelatory about Krebs’ insight is the scale at which such intrusion attempts are happening and what the outcomes are.
 For example, since the beginning of the pandemic in March 2020, our reliance on all things digital and the risks that it introduces has resulted in an 820% jump in e-gift card bot attacks.

+Preventing this form of fraud is rarely a top priority for a CISO – but it should be.
 Business email compromise (BEC) is big business for cybercriminals, but breaching private emails is just as lucrative, especially the personal accounts of corporate executives.
 Today, seven in 10 executive passwords are available on the dark web.
 With these credentials, a bad actor can easily access and snoop around a CxO’s Gmail account for far more sensitive and valuable data than an e-gift card.

 Consider this scenario: The CEO of a fictional law firm, James McKay, uses a corporate laptop, VPN, and multi-factor authentication to access corporate resources.
 But sometimes, when at home, on the road, or on vacation, James leaves his corporate device at the office and uses the family iPad, which has an 87% chance of having no security in place, to stay on top of his job.